 Best liquor to drink on a diet

 If the holidays seem like a good time to sit in front of your fireplace with a nice scotch, there’s good news.
-Scotch contains 60-80 calories, depending on the brand and the alcohol content (100 proof liquor has more calories than 80 proof).
+Scotch contains 60-80 calories, depending on the brand and the alcohol content (100 proof has more calories than 80 proof).
 If Scotch isn’t your drink of choice, don’t worry.
 Most alcohol has a caloric range similar to scotch, so vodkas, rum, bourbon, and other spirits can fit in your macros.
 Prefer mixed drinks?
-Try substituting your drink mixer with alternatives like soda water and water enhancers while avoiding drinks with high-sugar and carbs.
-Flavored sparkling water and diet soda are also great calorie-free mixers.
-Remember, a hot buttered rum is going to eat into your macros more than a vodka soda.
+Try substituting your drink mixer with alternatives like tonic water and water enhancers while avoiding drinks with high-sugar and carbs.
+Sparkling water and diet soda are also great calorie-free mixers.
+Remember, a hot buttered rum is going to eat into your macros more than a gin and tonic.

-Generally, it’s not the alcohol that will throw people off of their diet and keep them from reaching their goals.
+Generally, it’s not the alcohol that will throw people off of their diet.
 It’s the snacking and lack of inhibition (oh hey, that whole cake looks good) that gets people into trouble.
 And if you’re doing this every week, it will be tough to make any progress at all.

 Alternatives to Alcohol